France in shock after Islamist attacks kill 129

 A man arrested in Germany's southern state of Bavaria this month after guns and explosives were found in his car may also be linked to the Paris attacks, Bavaria's state premier said.

-The holder of a Syrian passport found near the body of one of the suicide bombers outside the football stadium passed though the Greek island of Leros in October, a Greek minister said.
+The holder of a Syrian passport found near the body of one of the suicide bombers outside the soccer stadium passed though the Greek island of Leros in October, a Greek minister said.

 A Greek police source said the man had arrived in Leros with 69 refugees, where he was registered and had his fingerprints taken.
 Police declined to give his name.
 A Greek government source later said that a second suspected Paris attacker was also very likely to have passed through Greece.